haihala/whoops-all-grapplers/docs/2. Areas/characters/index.md

 ## Idea dump
 If a character has a name or more than 3 lines, they need a file of their own.
 Copy [[template]] and change the name.
 The idea list below is rarely if ever groomed.
 They probably should be.
 Only read if highly motivated.

+- qcf+f small hop forwards
+	- -> f for fast anti-air
+	- -> 46+button for a donkey kick (with lightning bolt effect)
+	- -> g for a grab face, connect with knees, fall on your back
 - Characters have small strings of music attached to some of their combos
 	- Like a few hit combo that sounds like the start of the american national anthem
 - Character with a miniquest mechanic where they get rewarded for completing quests